• Skip to primary navigation

 Dough

-• Combine the warm milk, sugar, and yeast.
-Let it sit for a few minutes till it foams up.
+4. Combine the warm milk, sugar, and yeast.
+Let it sit for a few minutes until it foams up.

-• In a bowl of a stand mixer combine the yeast mixture, melted butter, and egg.
-With the hook attachment on start mixing on med speed.
+5. In a bowl of a stand mixer, combine the yeast mixture, melted butter, and egg.
+With the hook attachment on, start mixing on med speed.
 Gradually start adding the flour, about a tablespoon at a time.
-Continue mixing till it becomes a smooth dough and it's not sticking to the sides.
-Take it out of the mixer and form a boll.
+Continue mixing until it becomes a smooth dough and it's not sticking to the sides.
+Take it out of the mixer and form a ball.

-• Lightly grease a bowl and transfer the dough into the bowl.
-Cover with a towel and let it rest and rise for about an hour.
+6. Lightly grease a bowl and transfer the dough into the bowl.
+Cover it with a towel and let it rest and rise for about an hour.
 It should rise at least twice its size.
-If the room is cooler it will take longer to rise.
+If the room is cooler, it will take longer to rise.

-*Note: To speed up the rising time you can fill up a smaller bowl with hot water and place it underneath the bowl with the dough.
-This way the steam will help the dough to rise.
+*Note: To speed up the rising time, you can fill up a smaller bowl with hot water and place it underneath the bowl with the dough.
+This way the steam will help the dough rise.

-• After the resting time make the egg wash and brush them gently.
-Transfer them to the oven and bake for about 30min or till the tops are golden.
+10. After the resting time, make the egg wash and brush them gently.
+Transfer them to the oven and bake for about 30 minutes or until the tops are golden.
 Take them out and let them cool a bit before enjoying.

 Spread the love